TiraLabra/2020_p3/en/timing/index.md

     * Enable adding issues to your repository for code reviews. [enabling issues](../issues/)
     * Register to Labtool: [https://study.cs.helsinki.fi/labtool/](https://study.cs.helsinki.fi/labtool/)
     * [Quick guide](../labtool/) for Labtool.
+    * If you are not confident in your ability to write tests and setup projects, you should familiarize yourself with the [testing and rmq](https://github.com/TiraLabra/Testing-and-rmq) repository.

 # Week 2: